 4. Flowering stage

-The flowering growth stage in butternut squash occurs after the vegetative growth phase, typically around 50-60 days after planting.
+The flowering growth occurs after the vegetative growth phase, typically around 50-60 days after planting.

 In some cases, the plant may produce male flowers before female flowers, which can delay fruit production.
 This is a natural process and should not be a cause for concern, as the plant will eventually produce both male and female flowers.